 All in all, the Ferrari FF is an impressive piece of design and engineering.
 Ferrari fans need not worry that the Italian carmaker has sold out its sports car heritage in a campaign to attract the family market.
 In fact, it appears they've done a clever job of having their cake and eating it too.

-For more information about the Ferrari FF and other related topics, follow the links on the next page.
+For more information about the Ferrari FF and other related topics, follow the links below.

 - Ashe, Suzanne.
 "Fastest four-seater ever: Ferrari FF hits 208 mph."
 CNET.
 Jan.
 21, 2011.
 (Feb.
 10, 2011) http://reviews.cnet.com/8301-13746_7-20029187-48.html

 - Bailey, Shaun.
 "Revealed!
 The 2012 Ferrari FF - First Look."
 Road and Track.
 Jan.
 21, 2011.
 (Feb.
 10, 2011) http://www.roadandtrack.com/future-cars/first/revealed!-the-2012-ferrari-ff